Lexus LBX Review & Prices

 It might be small, but the LBX has a lovely interior that’s more than worthy of Lexus’s premium image

-Standard-fit tech is pretty good too, with the latest Lexus infotainment an improvement on clunky systems of old.
+The LBX features Lexus’ new infotainment system which is a huge improvement on the clunky systems of old.
 You will have to work your way up the range to get some of the choice kit though, such as the digital instruments, head-up display and upgraded stereo.

 All models use the same 9.8-inch main display, and it’s big enough for what is quite a small car.
 Space beneath the steering wheel isn’t quite big enough for tall people, though, and the boot is quite a bit smaller than other SUVs you might consider.
 Although rear seat space is tight, it’s not as cramped as you would expect.